LearnTeachCode/intro-javascript-class/week-1/1-1-firebase-functions.md

 The `dataSnapshot` object is like a photograph of our data at a certain moment in time.
 The data snapshot is given to one of our own functions by the Firebase event listener `on()`, whenever it's triggered by that `"value"` event.

-The `dataSnapshot` object is similar to the `event` object used in our [second event listener example in section 1.2.5](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/1-2-review-hangman-game.md#125-intro-to-events-and-event-listeners), so definitely review that section!
+The `dataSnapshot` object is similar to the `event` object used in some of our previous event listener examples, so definitely review that!

 With Firebase, when we just want the **value** of our data, we don't need to use the entire `dataSnapshot` object; it contains lots of other things that we don't need.
 So to extract just the value of our data, we use the built-in `val()` function.
 When we call `dataSnapshot.val()`, we get *only* the value of our data.